Serving all people by providing personalized health and wellness through exemplary care, education and research.

 The inner layer called the subcutis (subcutaneous)

 The dermis has blood vessels, lymphatic vessels, hair follicles, and glands.
 Some of these glands make sweat, which helps keep the body cool.
-Other glands make sebum.
+Other glands make an oily substance called sebum.
 Sebum helps keep the skin from getting dry.
 Sweat and sebum reach the skin's surface through tiny openings called pores.

 The subcutis and the lowest part of the dermis form a network of collagen and fat cells.
 This layer conserves heat and helps protect the body's organs from injury.